 Construction Bond Rates

-Contract bond rates for performance bonds are typically higher for smaller jobs, as the bonding companies usually approve them based on personal credit alone.
+Contract bond rates for performance bonds are typically higher for smaller jobs, as the bonding companies usually approve them based on personal credit alone (bid bond costs are nominal).
 As the bond amount grows, the underwriter will use the typical factors listed above to assess your risk.
 The most heavily weighted and most scrutinized item is often your business financial statement.
 Therefore, it is imperative that your CPA uses the proper method and appropriate details for your financial statement.
 If you don't have CPA prepared financial statements, you can still qualify for smaller contract bonds using tax returns instead.
-Read our guide to learn more about how performance bond rates are determined.
+Read our guide to learn more about construction bonds.

 Surety Bond Rate Example Table